magoo/risk-measurement/introduction/tutorials.rst

 We have two scenarios with similar outcomes (The CEO gets a virus), but differing threats (A malicious insider or a malicious website).
 Both share a similar timeframe.

-We would perform a Risk Analysis on both of these scenarios.
-Given that they are similar, a forecaster would likely rely on useful data for both.
+We would perform a :ref:`Risk Analysis` on both of these scenarios.
+Given that they are similar, a forecaster would likely rely on some useful data that informs both forecasts.

-As an example, let's say the forecaster believes that Scenario A has a "Yes" likelihood of 1%, while Scenario B has a likelihood of 35%.
+As an example, let's say the forecaster believes that Scenario A has a "Yes" likelihood of ``1%`` (and "No" of ``99%``), while Scenario B has a likelihood of Yes of ``35%`` (and "No" of ``65%``).

-Those likelihoods, when simulated (See: :ref:`Monte Carlo`), would indicate that the forecaster believes Scenario B (a malicious website) to occur a bit more than annually (every 2.8 quarters), while an insider employee would occur once every twenty five years (every 100 quarters).
+Those likelihoods, would indicate that the forecaster believes Scenario B (a malicious website) to occur a bit more than annually (every 2.8 quarters), while an insider employee would occur once every twenty five years (every 100 quarters).

-Under the assumption that the "virus" is equally bad in both cases, we can numerically compare both of these risks.
+Under the assumption that the "virus" is equally bad in both cases, we can numerically compare both of these risks, and focus efforts on the more likely scenario.

 Risk Management
 ---------------